-IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors" ("IAS 8")
+IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors

 IAS 8 is applied in selecting and applying accounting policies, accounting for changes in estimates and reflecting corrections of prior period errors.
 The standard requires compliance with any specific IFRS applying to a transaction, event or condition, and provides guidance on developing accounting policies for other items that result in relevant and reliable information.
 Changes in accounting policies and corrections of errors are generally retrospectively accounted for, whereas changes in accounting estimates are generally accounted for on a prospective basis.
-The amendment is effective for annual reporting periods beginning on or after January 1, 2020.
-Earlier application is permitted.